GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 ## Grayscale HW Grayscale Mode (The New and Compatible One)

 There are two modes for achieving grayscale on the SSD1306 display.
 The first mode seems to work only on a few SSD1306 displays.
-However, I found a second mode that works by setting `zoom=1` and driving the VSYNC via a multiplexer.
+However, I found a second mode that works by setting `zoom=1` and driving the VSYNC by chaning the mux register periodically.
 In this case, the display overwrites the screen two times.

 To see a demonstration of the new grayscale mode, please watch the following YouTube video: